AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_contact.md

 ## Retrieving the block list

-Retrieves the current user's block list.
+This method retrieves the current user's block list.

+For each App Key, the call frequency limit of this method is 50 per second.

 ### HTTP request